nicolasgasco/42_minishell/agile/README.md

 # AGILE

-Agile Methodologies are used to some extent to make this project more manageable.
+Agile Methodologies are used to some extent in this project to make it more manageable.

 This is a summary of the key concepts applied.